-The school provides online safety information for parents/carers, through the website, in newsletters and at events.
+The school provides online safety information for parents/carers, for example through the website, in newsletters and at events.
 It is important that parents/carers understand their key role in supporting their child/ren to behave appropriately and keep themselves safe online.

 This policy, supported by its acceptable use agreements, is intended to protect the interests and safety of the whole school community.
-It is linked to the following other school policies and documents: safeguarding, GDPR, health and safety, home-school agreement, behaviour, anti-bullying and PSHCE/RSE policies.
+It is linked to the following other school policies and documents: Keeping Children Safe in Education, GDPR, health and safety, home-school agreement, behaviour, anti-bullying and PSHCE/RSE policies.